 - Electricity vs. gas tariffs – Compare running costs to other options

-- Installation considerations – Is outdoor/indoor siting viable?
+- Installation considerations – Is outdoor/indoor seating viable?

 - Upfront budget – Heat pumps have higher initial costs